We are Australia’s only industry super fund dedicated to providing better retirement outcomes for higher education and research professionals

 As one of Australia’s largest super funds UniSuper offers a range of benefits

-No matter what stage of life you are at, we are here to help.
+No matter your stage of life, we’re here to help

 Compare UniSuper with other super and pension funds